 Updates on The Cynical Ones are on the way, but in the meantime please check out the post and pass it around.
 Let them know how wonderful I am.
 If you don’t think I’m wonderful, click the shit anyway.

 It’s time to play another round of “Guess if it’s satire.”
 Admittedly the last time I tried this I failed.
 That’s what I get for no longer giving people the benefit of the doubt.
 Nevertheless the latest contestant in “Is you or is you ain’t a fool?” is Nicki Mirage:

 A few weeks back I was having a conversation with a friend and as I tried to stress to her, teenagers, gay men, and now straight women of the more hood variety have all fell in love with Nicki Minaj and thus, it’s only a matter of time before the mainstream crowd jumps on and seals her fate as the first female rapper to matter in nearly a decade.

 She countered with claims babies don’t buy albums and that Nicki likely won’t even push gold.
 But last weekend said friend was in Dallas and noticed a trend.
 I got a text from that said, “You were right all of these women down here look like Nicki Minaj.”
-And these days you can’t go to the corner store, turn on television or play free bingo without hearing her coming through the radio, TV or computer speakers.
+And these days you can’t go to the corner store, turn on television without hearing her coming through the radio, TV or computer speakers.
 She is everywhere!
 Not to mention on magazine covers galore.